Autotelic Agents with Intrinsically Motivated Goal-Conditioned Reinforcement Learning: a Short Survey: How to Prioritize Goal Selection?

-\paragraph{Intermediate difficulty.} Intermediate difficulty has been used as a proxy for long-term performance improvement, following the intuition that focusing on goals of intermediate difficulty results in short-term learning progress that will eventually turn into long-term performance increase. \textsc{goalgan} assigns feasibility scores to goals as the proportion of time the agents successfully reaches it \citep{goalgan}.
-Based on this data, a \gan is trained to generate goals of intermediate difficulty, whose feasibility scores are contained within an intermediate range. \citet{sukhbaatar2017intrinsic} and \citet{campero2020learning} train a goal policy with \rl to propose challenging goals to the \rl agent.
-The goal policy is rewarded for setting goals that are neither too easy nor impossible. \citet{zhang2020automatic} select goals that maximize the disagreement in an ensemble of value functions.
+\paragraph{Intermediate or uniform difficulty.} Intermediate difficulty has been used as a proxy for long-term performance improvement, following the intuition that focusing on goals of intermediate difficulty results in short-term learning progress that will eventually turn into long-term performance increase. \textsc{goalgan} assigns feasibility scores to goals as the proportion of time the agents successfully reaches it \shortcite{goalgan}.
+Based on this data, a \gan is trained to generate goals of intermediate difficulty, whose feasibility scores are contained within an intermediate range. \shortciteA{sukhbaatar2017intrinsic} and \shortciteA{campero2020learning} train a goal policy with \rl to propose challenging goals to the \rl agent.
+The goal policy is rewarded for setting goals that are neither too easy nor impossible.
+In the same spirit, \shortciteA{team2021open} use a mixture of three criteria to filter valid goals: 1) the agent has a low probability of scoring high; 2) the agent has a high probability of scoring higher than a control policy; 3) the control policy performs poorly.
+Finally, \shortciteA{zhang2020automatic} select goals that maximize the disagreement in an ensemble of value functions.
 Value functions agree when the goals are too easy (the agent is always successful) or too hard (the agent always fails) but disagree for goals of intermediate difficulty.

-\paragraph{Uniform feasibility.} \citet{settersolver} generalize the idea of intermediate difficulty and train a goal generator to sample goals of uniform feasibility.
-This approach seems to lead to better stability and improved performance on more complex tasks compared to \textsc{goalgan} \citep{goalgan}.
+\shortciteA{settersolver} propose a variant of the \textsc{goalgan} approach and train a goal generator to sample goals of all levels of difficulty, uniformly.
+This approach seems to lead to better stability and improved performance on more complex tasks compared to \textsc{goalgan} \shortcite{goalgan}.

+Note that measures of intermediate difficulty are sensitive to the presence of stochasticity in the environment.
+Indeed, goals of intermediate difficulty can be detected as such either because the agent has not yet mastered them, or because the environment makes them impossible to achieve sometimes.
+In the second case, the agent should not focus on them, because it cannot learn anything new.
+Estimating medium-term learning progress helps overcoming this problem (see below).